 13.1.
 Accuracy - overall

 Regarding vital events data are administrative and overall accurate.
-Regarding immigration there are no reliable administrative sources.
+Regarding immigration administrative sources cover two seperate parts of immigration, asylum seekers in general and temporary protection from Ukraine seekers.

 Immigration is estimated taking into account GDP annual change and immigration of the year before.
 Documantation is available.
 According to the definition, a part of the refugees who have stayed in the country is included.